-The Spatial Plan advises development of houses is expected to focus on the eastern end of the town to avoid compromising soil quality in the western side of the town.
+The spatial plan advises development of houses is expected to focus on the eastern end of the town due to avoid compromising soil quality in the western side of the town.

-The longer-term option will take advantage of the existing rail infrastructure at Woodside Station, where growth can be clearly monitored, planned, and enlivened.
+The longer-term option will take advantage of the existing rail infrastructure at Woodside Station, where growth can be clearly monitored, planned, and brought alive as required.
 North Street Extension (GC) and Woodside Station (GD) will be master planned once they have been reassessed and approved for development in the next 3 to 10+ years.